chbisw07/SigmaTrader/docs/backtesting_page_help.md

 > “If I had followed these rules in the past, what would have happened?”

 The Backtesting page is split into **Inputs** (left) and **Results** (right).
-You can run three kinds of backtests:
+You can run four kinds of backtests:

 ## 1) Signal backtest